Subjects in the MYP

 In the MYP 1, 2 and 3 all students follow the core maths programme, differentiation may take place within the group.
 A maths extension programme is offered as an after school programme.

 In MYP 1, 2, 3 an integrated science course is offered covering a variety of topics such as biology, physics, and chemistry.
-In MYP 4, the school continues to offer integrated Science but the amount of teaching hours is substantially more.
-Students in MYP 4 will be acquainted with the distinctive features of each of the Sciences allowing them to make a choice for the separate sciences in the Diploma Programme.
+In MYP 4 and 5, the school continues to offer integrated Science but the amount of teaching hours is substantially more.
+Students will be acquainted with the distinctive features of each of the Sciences allowing them to make a choice for the separate sciences in the Diploma Programme.
 The MYP sciences objectives and assessment criteria A–D are aligned with the DP sciences objectives and internal assessment criteria, supporting the smooth transition from the MYP to the DP (IBO.org)